s-boardman/md-cv/index.md

 #permalink:
 ---
 # Simon Boardman
-Clinical Bioinformatician
+Bioninformatics Clinical Scientist

 <i class="fa fa-envelope"></i> <a href="mailto:simon.boardman@gmail.com">simon.boardman@gmail.com</a>

 ## Currently

 I am a Clinical Scientist specialising in Bioinformatics (Genomics).
 In my day-to-day role I run and develop diagnostic pipelines for processing patient samples within the Leeds Genetics Laboratory.

 I work in collaboration with other clinical bioinformaticians to create and maintain scientific software for clinical use.
 The main languages I use are Python and Perl.
-A key part of my job is communicating results to genetics clinical scientists and working in multi-disciplinary teams to design and implement new tests to improve the services available to patients.
+The key aspects of my job are communicating results to genetics Clinical Scientists, and working in multi-disciplinary teams to design and implement new tests improving the services available to patients.

 ## Employment